St. Louis Mills: Hazelwood Business Park

-Attractions
+Former attractions

 Ice Zone

-Ice Zone (also styled iceZone) is a 1,200-seat indoor ice arena connected to the Northwest section of the mall.
+Ice Zone (also styled iceZone) is a 1,200-seat indoor ice arena connected to the mall's Northwest section.
 The arena is open to the public for skating, figure skating, and local youth, high school and adult hockey teams.
 It served as the official practice facility of the St. Louis Blues hockey team until relocating to the newly built Centene Community Ice Center.
 It offered free bleacher seating for fans during practice sessions.

-The NASCAR Speedpark
+NASCAR Speedpark

-The Speedpark included an indoor/outdoor go-kart race track and sometimes featured appearances by NASCAR drivers such as Kevin Harvick, having them meet with fans and sign autographs.
+The Speedpark included an indoor/outdoor go-kart race track and sometimes featured appearances by NASCAR drivers such as Kevin Harvick, who met with fans and signed autographs.
 NASCAR Speedpark closed on May 29, 2014.